What is Traumatic Brain Injury?

 Compensation obtained in a brain damage lawsuit can include amounts for the following injuries:

 - Medical expenses

 - Loss of quality of life

 Can I Get Compensation Without Filing a Lawsuit?

-You may be able to get money from a settlement without filing a lawsuit.
+You may be able to get money from a head injury settlement without filing a lawsuit.
 When you hire a lawyer at our law firm, we immediately begin an independent investigation to gather enough information to begin negotiations, which generally start with a “demand letter.”
 This letter outlines your case and asks for a specific amount of money to compensate you and your family.
 If this demand is not met, the case continues, and our lawyers work hard to build a case they can win at trial.
 Most cases are settled before trial, sometimes not until the date the trial is set to begin.

 Our lawyers do not settle cases without consulting their clients.
 At every step, our clients are consulted.
 For example, the demand letter is not sent without the client reading and approving it first.
 This is the best and only way to practice personal injury law, and one of the reasons our law firm is successful.
 We have great clients.